ycnzh/ycnzh.github.io/_pages/computer-architecture.md

 - No need to refresh
   - access time close to cycle time
 - 6 transistors per bit
-- needs only minimum power to retain the charge in standby mode.
+- needs only minimum power to retain the charge in standby mode (static power).

 ### DRAM technology ⭐️
 - Data needs to be written back after being read (refresh)